Community calendar | Anson Record

 March 21

-• Gang Awareness Workshop will be held at the First United Methodist Church in the Fellowship Hall located at 410 E. Washington St. in Rockingham from noon-1:30 p.m.
-The Vice Narcotics Unit with Richmond Co.
-Sheriff’s Office will be the guest speakers.
+• Gang Awareness Workshop will be held at the First United Methodist Church in the fellowship hall located at 410 E. Washington St. in Rockingham from noon-1:30 p.m.
+The vice narcotics unit with the Richmond County Sheriff’s Office will be the guest speakers.
 Resources and lunch will be provided free.
-Contact Suzanne Maness at (910) 627-1769, toll free (877) 211-5995, or by email at connectionsfsp@gmail.com for more information.
-Deadline to register is March 18, 2019.
+Contact Suzanne Maness at 910-627-1769, toll free at 877-211-5995, or by email at connectionsfsp@gmail.com for more information.

 April 3